matpng/ddd/RENDER_DEPLOYMENT.md

 **Recommendation**: Start with Free tier for testing, upgrade to Starter for production use.

-### 4. **Auto-Deploy**
+### 4. **Auto-Deploy** ⭐

-✅ Enable "Auto-Deploy" - Your app will redeploy automatically when you push to the main branch.
+✅ **CRITICAL**: Enable "Auto-Deploy: Yes"

+This means:
+- Every `git push origin main` → automatic deployment
+- No manual triggers needed
+- No API keys to manage
+- Deploys in 2-5 minutes after push

 ---